Understanding intermediate layers using linear classifier probes: Monitoring with probes

-where $h \in H$ are the features of some hidden layer, $[0, 1]^d$ is the space of one-hot encodings of the target classes, and $(W, b)$ are the probe weights and biases to be learned so as to minimize the usual cross-entropy loss.
+where $h_k \in H$ are the features of hidden layer $k$, $[0, 1]^D$ is the space of categorical distributions of the $D$ target classes, and $(W, b)$ are the probe weights and biases to be learned so as to minimize the usual cross-entropy loss.

-Over the course of training a model, the parameters of the model change.
-However, probes only make sense when we refer to a given training step.
-We can talk about the probes at iteration $n$ of training, when the model parameters are $\theta_n$. \textbf{These parameters are not affected by the probes.} We prevent backpropagation through the model either by stopping the gradient flow (done with \texttt{tf.stop\_gradient} in tensorflow), or simply by specifying that the only variables to be updated are the probe parameters, while we keep $\theta_n$ frozen.

-We train the probe parameters up to convergence (or with early stopping).
-The concept of the probe makes sense only when we assume that it is the optimal possible linear classifier (or very close to that in practice).

-Note that training those probes represents a convex optimization problem.
-In practice, this does mean that it is an easy thing to accomplish, but it is reassuring because it means that probes taken at time $\theta_n$ could be used as initialization for probes at time $\theta_{n+1}$ if we were not concerned about overfitting.